wenjuin95/hackathon_project/README.md

 <h1>Bridg3 Hackathon 2024 - Vibe V </h1>

 CityAlert is a platform that allows users to report any incidents they observe on the road or elsewhere.
-Users can report public infrastructure issues such as road damage, accidents, or MRT breakdowns.
+Users can upload public infrastructure issues in image form such as road damage, accidents, or MRT breakdowns to enhance faciliate police report and raise public awareness with real-time updates.

 ### Prerequisites